anton-smirnov-robert/weaver/content/note/note on Montevil2019.md

 Symphonies are finite combinations of finite set of notes, so they are in the $\mathbb{N}$-like category.

-#### Discipline matters (care) differently about things
+#### Physics restrict the discussion about generic properties of things

 Physics matters about generic **relations** between quantities: it is not about the quantities.

 It uses generic initial/boundary conditions or parameters and discuss about them generically (basin of attraction, ranges of parameters, etc.)

+Defining a domain of probability means setting all others to 0.
+Saying that all other situation have probability zero means have a generic reasoning.

+In statistical mechanics, we don't care about a specific configuration where all particles form a ring.
+Rather, we coarse grain a phase space to generically define a macrostate.

-Even when some initial conditions matter a lot, or when ponctual transitions occur, physics aims at making them generic (period doubling of bifurcation, etc.)
+When bifurcations occur, physics aims at making them generic (period doubling).
+When they are singular, they do not convey a physical meaning.

-Sometimes
+In chaotic systems, everything is actually contained in the initial condition.
+For a fixed dynamical law, it just dig deeper and deeper into it.
+Nothing is new.